Stuff you never knew about spices

 But when it comes to herbs and spices, Hemphill says it’s about the “race to the bottom”.

 “One of the oldest problems for the spice trade is adulteration,” he says.
 “What’s happening in this race to the bottom, it’s all driven by cost.
 For example, you’ve got the big supermarket chains who are always wanting a cheaper price.
 And so the people who are providing those spices go to the traders and tell them it’s too expensive; it’s got to be cheaper.
 So then what happens is the trader will just adulterate it a little bit.”

-This basically means adding something else to the mix, or food fraud, if you will.
-An excellent example is a recent investigation by Choice which found that, of 12 sampled brands of oregano, only five contained 100% oregano.
-One contained only 10% oregano.
+This basically means adding something else to the mix.
+Food fraud, if you will.
+A good example is a recent investigation by Choice which found that, of 12 sampled brands of oregano, only five contained 100 percent oregano.
+One contained only 10 percent oregano.

 “With growing popularity and wide-spread distribution there are more people wanting to get into the business,” Hemphill says.
 “But often they don’t have a depth of understanding – they think all they have to do is buy stuff and repack it in a lovely bottle and away you go.

 “But what they’re often doing is giving consumers something that’s really not true to type.
 It’s not the way it should be.”

 Another drawback to popularity: misinformation starts to spread.
 Some examples of spice-related misinformation include the misconception that sumac is the ground seeds of the sumac berry, when in fact it’s the ground skin of the berry, not the seed.

 “Also, many people confuse cinnamon and cassia,” Hemphill says.
 “There’s the Sri Lankan cinnamon, which is mild and sweet and there’s the Asian cassia, which is a lot stronger and has a very different flavour profile.”